anandojha/qmrebind/docs/tutorial1_hsp90.rst

 .. code-block:: bash

-  python ~/qmrebind/qmrebind/run_qmrebind_amber.py hsp90_compound3.pdb hsp90_compound3.parm7 -L BSM
+  python ~/qmrebind/qmrebind/run_qmrebind_amber.py hsp90_compound3.pdb hsp90_compound3.parm7 -L BSM -Q -1

+Notice that we had to specify that the QM2 region has a charge of -1.
+This is because of a deprotonated aspartate close to the inhibitor in the crystal structure.

 References
 ----------